Threat Landscape

 • Might provide, better, curated and quality threat feeds

-Assessing Threat Intelligence - regardless the source, assesment is required #
+regardless of the source, assessment is required

 • Is it timely?